elastisys/scale.cloudpool/openstack/README.md

 ## Configuration
-The `ec2adapter` is configured with a JSON document such as the following:
+The `openstackadapter` is configured with a JSON document such as the following:

 ```javascript
 {